Stentor Alliance

 On January 1, 1999, SRCI and SSC were disbanded and their roles reassumed by their parent organizations, with SCNM remaining in place in a modified form.
 STPI was dissolved in 2004 after its role had also diminished as the companies took divergent paths.
-At time of dissolution, about 1,800 people were employed by Stentor.
+At the time of dissolution, about 1,800 people were employed by Stentor.

 Many of the Stentor companies have since become competitors, with several joining with Stentor's former competitors (Sprint, Rogers).
 Bell - the parent of Aliant, NorthwesTel, Télébec and Northern Telephone - almost immediately entered competition with Telus; Bell's ties with SaskTel have also weakened since then.